 When particular social groups attempt to challenge social norms through legal reform, they generate transformative law.
 Transformative law, according to legal scholar Linda Hamilton Krieger, emerges when a reformist group seeks to harness the power of law to advance its program of normative and institutional change.
 If transformative laws are to impact social norms in a substantive way, however, the reformist influences underlying the laws must predominate throughout the process of implementation.
 If legal changes intended to displace pre-existing norms, social meanings, and institutional practices serve to subtly reassert these pre-existing norms in a formalized legal regime, their transformative potential is undermined.
 Krieger describes the resulting socio-legal capture of legal reforms as the antithesis of transformative law.

-Ho, Grace S.
+Grace S. Ho,

-"Not Quite Rights: How the Unwelcomeness Element in Sexual Harassment Law Undermines Title VII's Transformative Potential,"
+Not Quite Rights: How the Unwelcomeness Element in Sexual Harassment Law Undermines Title VII's Transformative Potential,

-Available at: http://digitalcommons.law.yale.edu/yjlf/vol20/iss1/5
+Available at: https://digitalcommons.law.yale.edu/yjlf/vol20/iss1/5